What is an ombudsman?

 However, if you wish to submit information about a concern to us anonymously, we will accept this.
 We welcome any information relevant to the fairness of City administration or services.

 If Ombudsman Toronto finds in looking into a complaint that a public servant did something wrong, will it make a finding of fault?

 No. When our Enquiries or Investigations reveal that a City service or program has not worked as it should, we say so, and we look for solutions and recommendations for improvement.
 But we do not name, blame or shame individual public servants, even when mistakes have been made.
 Ombudsman Toronto's work is about problem solving and process improvement.

 Isn't Ombudsman Toronto part of the City government?
 Why does it say it is independent?

 The Ombudsman is an Officer of Toronto City Council, accountable to Council as a whole.
-But she and her team have legal protections to make sure they can do their work independently, without political interference.
+But he and his team have legal protections to make sure they can do their work independently, without political interference.
 Ombudsman Toronto operates in the public interest, without any preference for, or special regard to, the interests of the City or of any individual.

 Can I appeal the Ombudsman's decision on my complaint?

 The Ombudsman's decisions are final and are not reviewable by any other body, except his decisions about whether your complaint falls within his jurisdiction, which can be reviewed by the courts.